ev-th/gilded-rose-tech-test/README.md

 2. Include a new #update_sell_in method and/or #update_quality method to change the way the items are updated as one day passes.
 3. In lib/updaters.rb import your custom updater class and add it to the UPDATERS hash.
 For the key, use the name of the item that will use that updater.

+## Approach
+### Plan
+The original code was all in one method in a lot of nested if/else statements.
+At this stage, it was very difficult to understand how the code worked.
+Without extensive refactoring, it would be difficult to add new features.
+I didn't want to break the code, so I knew I had to start with writing tests that I could keep running while refactoring.
+Starting as unit tests, I planned to write them as integration tests since I knew I would be extracting classes as I went.
+Beyond this, I wasn't sure how I would refactor the code as I wasn't sure exactly what it was doing at this stage.

+### Refactor

+1. In order to start refactoring, I wrote a suite of integration tests that tested all the rules in the specification, that passed with the original code.
+2. I broke down the update_quality method into sections and added comments to work out how it was working.
+The method had two parts, updating both sell_in and quality, so I broke these into two methods.
+I then extracted this logic into its own Updater class leaving GildedRose to loop through the items and use the updater on each item.
+3. I now decided that the logic for different types of items was too intertwined, and they needed to be extracted into their own classes.
+I duplicated Updater for each item with custom rules, and refactored GildedRose to use the correct updater for each item.
+4. I rewrote the updater for standard items first.
+This would be the base class that defined the API for an updater.
+Then I refactored all the other updaters to inherit the standard updater, and provide changes to the methods following their rules.
+5. GildedRose now had some new if/else logic for selecting the updaters.
+I refactored this into a hash using item name keys and updater values.
+Then I extracted this hash into a different file, that is passed by default into GildedRose at construction.
+This new file also handled importing all the updaters.
+6. The main refactor was now complete.
+However, the program only had integration tests.
+Therefore I went back through the files and added unit tests.
+I could now add extra features.

+### Writing

+After the refactor, adding new rules for conjured items was straightforward.
+Following TDD, I wrote a new updater inheriting from ItemUpdater with any changes to the standard item rules, imported it into the updaters file and added it to the hash.
+GildedRose could now update conjured items.

 The following is copied from the README of the original tech test specifications: